rflandau/Orv/README.md

 For the prototype, we are omitting seqNums.
 This is aided by the fact that the prototype uses HTTP over TCP.
 This assumption would not hold if implemented at Layer 4 or in other network stacks.

+### Versioning via HELLOs

+To ensure compatibility, HELLOs should be altered to send the highest supported Orv version, allowing nodes to agree on which version to use (a la OpenFlow).

-## VK Hop Tables and Removing Route Omnipotence
+## VK Hop Tables and Removing Root Omnipotence

-Our original design did not include VKs knowing the service addresses of grandchild and below leaves; they only knew the next hop for a given service.
+Our original design did not include VKs knowing the service addresses of grandchild and lower leaves; they only knew the next hop for a given service.

 Take the following diagram as an example: